-As many of you are aware, we announced new listening limits in October.
+As many of you are aware, we announced new limits for US listeners in October.
 We’re not happy about having to establish these limits, and we wouldn’t be taking this path if we had another option.
 In this post, I’d like to go a bit deeper in explaining our decision, providing more context and detailing our underlying economics, to ensure our listeners have a crystal clear understanding of why we’re taking the tack we’ve pursued.

 So it began

 My original conception of 8tracks dates back nearly 20 years, from the time I lived in London and enjoyed its rich, diverse electronic music culture.
 Inspired the culture’s focus on the DJ, I envisioned a music-based social network that democratized the role of the DJ, allowing anyone who loves music to curate playlists for others who hadn’t the knowledge or time.
 My belief was that music was most effectively “packaged” by people (not algorithms).

 Fast-forward 10 years, I found myself bootstrapping 8tracks on a nights-and-weekends basis with a loan against my 401(k) plan, eventually launching the service on August 8th, 2008.
 We saw good early take-up and, by the end of 2010, began to get interest from investors.
 Three years after launch, on the back of a $1.2m seed round, we hired our first employees.
 We achieved profitability 18 months later thanks to our status as a Small Webcaster, which allowed us to pay royalties on a percentage of our revenues (rather than on a per-play basis that ignores the level of revenue generated).